How Much Compensation Could I Claim If My Child Is Injured In A School Accident?

 Accident Report Books – Schools need to keep accident report books to log school accident cases.
 This guide from the Health and Safety Executive explains what to record and when to do so.

-Slip, Trip And Fall Claims – This guide could be useful school accidents involving slips.
+Slip, Trip And Fall Claims – This guide could be useful for school accidents involving slips.
 It explains when negligence could be the cause and how much compensation might be paid.

 Bus Accident Cases – If your child had a school bus accident, you could find the information in this guide helpful.